ranakroychowdhury/ranakroychowdhury.github.io/_pages/about.md

 Prior to this, I was a Ph.D.
 Student at the University of California, San Diego, where I built efficient sensory learning systems for Human Action Recognition.
 I am grateful to <a href="https://www.qualcomm.com/research/university-relations/innovation-fellowship/2022-north-america" target="_blank">Qualcomm</a> and <a href="https://datascience.ucsd.edu/hdsi-awards-10-graduate-prize-fellowships/" target="_blank">Halıcıoğlu Data Science Institute</a> for their fellowship to support my research.
 I was an invited keynote speaker at <a href="https://sites.google.com/view/kdd-mlf-2023/home?authuser=0" target="_blank">KDD 2024</a>.

-During my Ph.D, I spent several wonderful summers as an Applied Scientist II Intern at AWS AI, working on working on Music, Speech, and Audio domains.
+During my Ph.D, I spent several wonderful summers as an Applied Scientist II Intern at AWS AI, working on Music, Speech, and Audio domains.
 I also spent a summer as a Data Science Intern at Bell Labs and a Software Development Engineer Intern at AWS Redshift.

 <h2>Research Interests</h2>